Roger Keith Coleman

 Coleman's case drew national and worldwide attention before and after his execution because of his repeated claims of innocence.
 Appeals were supported by the anti-death penalty movement.
 After his death, his was the second case nationally in which DNA evidence was analyzed of an executed man.
-In January 2006, Virginia Governor Mark Warner announced that testing of DNA evidence had conclusively proven that Coleman was guilty of the crime.
+In January 2006, Virginia Governor Mark Warner announced that testing of DNA evidence had conclusively proven that Coleman was actually guilty of the crime.